 How to Grow a Cucumber in a Bottle

 If you enjoy novelties, growing a cucumber in a bottle may be just the thing for you.
 With a little patience, you can grow a full-size cucumber in a bottle that can't be removed without breaking the bottle.
 Although there is no magic involved in this old-timer's trick you will create a great conversation piece.

 - Select a bottle with a small mouth for the best effect.
 Wash and dry the bottle and head on out to the garden.
-The mouth of the bottle need to be large enough to slip a miniature cucumber inside, but small enough that a mature cucumber cannot fit through the opening.
+The mouth of the bottle needs to be large enough to slip a miniature cucumber inside, but small enough that a mature cucumber cannot fit through the opening.